 What are the different types of hearing loss an audiogram will measure?

 An audiogram will help identify not only if someone has a hearing loss, but the type of hearing loss they have.
-Knowing if the hearing loss is conductive, sensorineural or mixed as well as whether the hearing loss is in the left ear, right ear or both helps inform what treatment options are best.
+Knowing the degrees of hearing loss, which ear or ears the hearing loss affects, and if the hearing loss is conductive, sensorineural or mixed helps inform what treatment options are best.

 Conductive hearing loss